typingtrex/Shortest-Possible-Path/README.md

 ### Thank you and congrats on reaching the end of the README!

-I hope this function and repository will serve you well on your quest for the shortest possible path from a start to end word.
+I hope this function and repository will serve you well on your quest for the shortest possible path from a start word to an end word.
 Please reach out to talk about anything code, time complexity, space complexity, and more by email at jiyoung.kimmy@gmail.com or via [LinkedIn](https://www.linkedin.com/in/ji-young-kim/).

 Cheers!